luke-danger/luke-danger/README.md

-- hiii i’m luke
+- hi i’m luke
-- attending cal poly pomona for ✨ computer science ✨
+- CS major and rookie hacker @ cal poly pomona
-- been getting into silly cybersecurity competitions

 <!---
 luke-danger/luke-danger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.